Scales (79 Available)

 Measures the degree to which the candidate is likely to be a team player and cooperate in all aspects of his or her work relationships, including working in harmony with others to achieve a common goal.

 Measures the degree to which the candidate is likely to be trusting of others.
-The degree to which he/she is likely to build close, trusting relationships with coworkers.
+The degree to which they are likely to build close, trusting relationships with coworkers.

 Measures the degree to which the individual is likely to be honest and trusting of others.
 This characteristic is important for most, if not all jobs with special emphasis on cash handling jobs and jobs involving confidential or sensitive information.